Important Hormones That Decrease With Age

 Progesterone decreases with age and decreases substantially in women with the onset of menopause.

-The thyroid hormone T3 is the body's regulator and thermostat.
+T3 is the body's regulator and thermostat.
 It controls energy metabolism, regulating how much energy is stored as fat and how much is released into the bloodstream for use.

 The thyroid gland regulates your temperature, sleep patterns, digestive function, and is essential to the body's ability to fight infections and even mutant cells via the immune system.
 Thyroid hormone also plays an important role in maintaining healthy cognitive functions and mood.